-This is largely due to state renewable energy targets, with the QRET and VRET schemes forecast to drive approximately 20,500 GWh of new renewables energy generation in Queensland and around 3,500 MW of new renewable energy capacity in Victoria.
-Rooftop solar installations are currently breaking records, and although lower rates are forecast, we continue to see growth in rooftop solar remaining strong, representing around half of the capacity needed for the NEM to reach 50 per cent renewable energy by 2030.
+Rooftop solar installation is occurring at record levels, and although lower rates are forecast, we continue to anticipate growth in small-scale solar, representing around half of all new capacity needed for the NEM to reach 50 per cent renewable energy by 2030.

 Source: RepuTex Energy, 2019